-To add a beam at joist level
+To draw a beam at joist level

-1. Select Build> Framing> Floor/Ceiling Beam , then:
+- 1. Zoom 🖸 in on the post located at top end of the wall next to the staircase. - 1.
+Select Build> Framing> Floor/Ceiling Beam 🧆, then:

-- Move the mouse pointer over the bottom edge of the post near the Garage. - When the Midpoint \triangle snap indicator displays, click the mouse button. - Drag upward to draw a floor beam. - 2.
-Zoom Q out so the back wall of the basement can be seen.
+- Move the mouse pointer over the bottom edge of the post. - When the Midpoint Δ snap indicator displays, click the mouse button. - Drag upward to draw a floor beam. - 2.
+Zoom \square out as needed so the back wall of the basement can be seen.